What is ebrain?

 Contact the organisation for which you are a member.
 Alternatively, please email the ebrain team at email@example.com

 The e-learning lessons are not running properly on my computer.
 What should I do?

 Please ensure you have allowed pop ups for learning.ebrain.net.
 Try a different computer or browser.
 If you need help please contact firstname.lastname@example.org

 ebrain works from home but not on my work computer.
 What should I do?

-Please save or print the results of the ebrain computer checker and give it to your technical support manager at work.
+Please talk to your technical support manager at work.
 This is likely to be a firewall problem.